drewherron/herron_scale/README.md

 - **1°H = 0.370°C** (or 10/27°C)
 - **1°C = 2.7°H** (or 27/10°H)

-The scale is linear so ratios are constant across the entire scale - a 1-degree change in Herron always equals a 0.66-degree change in Fahrenheit or a 0.37-degree change in Celsius, regardless of the starting temperature.
+The scale is linear so ratios are constant across the entire range - a 10-degree change in Herron always equals a 6.67-degree change in Fahrenheit or a 3.7-degree change in Celsius, regardless of the starting temperature.

 ## Common Temperature Examples